Skip to main content

 “I have talked to several M&A advisors, and we are seeing many active buyers working on multiple deals at once, which has not been the case in past years – or, at least, not at the volumes we are seeing today in the lower-middle market,” says Scott Bushkie, a fellow member at IBBA.

-Citing this scenario, Bushkie says small businesses shouldn’t be hurried at the trend and should instead be prepared with all the prerequisites that an effective deal demands, particularly the internal records about company’s operations and financials.
+Citing this scenario, Bushkie says small businesses shouldn’t be hurried at the trend and should instead be prepared with all the prerequisites that an effective deal demands, particularly the internal records about a company’s operations and financials.

 “It is always better to identify ‘warts’ in business early, versus later.
 No one likes surprises, and later in the deal usually will cost the seller significantly,” Bushkie adds.